miku/makta/README.md

 ![](static/table.jpg)

 Turn [tabular data](https://en.wikipedia.org/wiki/Tab-separated_values) into a lookup table using [sqlite3](https://sqlite.org/).
-This is a working prototype with limitations, e.g. no customizations, the table definition is fixed.
+This is a working PROTOTYPE with limitations, e.g. no customizations, the table definition is fixed, etc.

 > CREATE TABLE IF NOT EXISTS map (k TEXT, v TEXT)